Wild Animals in Stanley Park, Vancouver, BC, Canada | StanleyParkVan.com

 duck pond in Stanley Park, Vancouver, BC, Canada

-There are lots of ducks in Stanley Park.
-The largest concentration of ducks is in Lost Lagoon and the Duck Pond.
 There are many types of ducks including: gadwalls, common goldeneyes, buffleheads, barrow's goldeneye, and mallards.

 The Mallad ducks used to be migratory, but now just live year round in Stanley Park.